mixmix/mixmix.github.io/content/post/poneke-mesh/index.md

 | Smart phone | _screen + keyboard_ | BYO |
 | [SenseCAP T1000e](https://www.seeedstudio.com/SenseCAP-Card-Tracker-T1000-E-for-Meshtastic-p-5913.html) | _LoRa radio_ |  $40 USD + shipping |

-The T1000e is the device my community is recommending.
-I've played with one for a morning and was **very** impressed -- it works out of the box, required only a little setup, and there was no command-line hacking.
+The T1000e is the device I'm recommending.
+It works out of the box, requires only a little setup, and there was no command-line hacking.
 You connect to it via Bluetooth and it takes care of all the LoRa stuff.

 NOTE: you need 1 x T1000e per person